 20. Relieve Back Pain/Tension | You no longer need to live with it

 The Chirp Wheel is designed to fit perfectly between your shoulder blades, targeting the muscles that go up and down your spine.

 As your back is strained or under tension from the countless hours of activities you do, like running, those muscles lock up, and cause even more pain.

-The Chirp Wheel rolls/massages those muscles, relaxing your back and relieving any pain you may have.
+The Chirp Wheel rolls/massages those muscles, relaxing your back and relieving any back pain you may have from running.

 Then there are massage balls… The great thing about the massage ball is its tiny size, which means you can take it with you on those longer hiking and running adventures.

-Massage Balls can target all sorts of isolated muscle areas due to their small size.
+Massage Balls can target isolated muscle areas due to their small size.

 21. Recover sore muscles faster with a natural CBD Balm

 CBD recovery balms are increasing in popularity, and it’s for good reason!

 I wouldn’t normally stack races so close to one another, but when I was offered the opportunity to run both, I couldn’t refuse.